root-project/root/README/ReleaseNotes/v622/index.md

     main()
 ~~~

-- Inheritance of Python classes from C++ classes is not working in some cases.
+- Fixed in 6.22/04, true for 6.22/00 and 6.22/02: ~~Inheritance of Python classes from C++ classes
+is not working in some cases.
 This is described
 in [ROOT-10789](https://sft.its.cern.ch/jira/browse/ROOT-10789) and
 [ROOT-10582](https://sft.its.cern.ch/jira/browse/ROOT-10582).
 This affects the creation of GUIs from Python, e.g. in the
 [Python GUI tutorial](https://root.cern.ch/doc/master/gui__ex_8py.html), where the inheritance
 from `TGMainFrame` is not working at the moment.
 Future releases of ROOT will fix these
 issues and provide a way to program GUIs from Python, including a replacement for TPyDispatcher,
-which is no longer provided.
+which is no longer provided.~~

 - When iterating over an `std::vector<std::string>` from Python, the elements returned by
 the iterator are no longer of type Python `str`, but `cppyy.gbl.std.string`.
 This is an